-UHSAA requires that a student obtain a minimum grade point average of a 2.0 GPA in the second and third quarters of that school year.
+UHSAA requires that a student obtain a minimum grade point average of a 2.0 GPA in the second, third, or fourth quarters of the school year.
 Students cannot have more then one F in a preceding grading period.
-If you have participated in any sport at another high school last year, or this year, you cannot participate in the 2013 Mens Soccer team, unless obtaining a transfer hardship release from UHSAA.
+If you have participated in any sport at another high school last year, or this year, you cannot participate on the soccer team, unless obtaining a transfer hardship release from UHSAA.
 If you have participated in another school's sports please feel free to contact the head coach for more information on obtaining the release form.
 You can also contact the athletic directors at Taylorsville High School.

 Utah High School Activities Association Transfer Rules: